bhuvanakundumani/SimCSE_unsupervised/README.md

 pip install -r requirements.txt

 ```
 ### Data
 For unsupervised SimCSE,  1 million sentences from English Wikipedia are sampled.
-You can run data/download_wiki.sh to download the dataset.
+You can run data/download_wiki.sh to download the dataset.Pleae ensure that data folder has wiki1m_for_simcse.txt file before procedding further.

 ```
 source data/download_wiki.sh

 ```

-Make sure that data folder has wiki1m_for_simcse.txt file.

 ### Training: